 Despite advances in workplace safety and regulations, on the job deaths do occur.
-According to data released by the Federal Bureau of Labor Statistics (BLS) in December 2016, 4,836 on the job deaths were recorded in 2015, the highest total recorded since 2008.
+According to data released by the Federal Bureau of Labor Statistics (BLS) in December 2016, there were 4,836 on the job deaths recorded in 2015, the highest total recorded since 2008.
 This averages to about 13 deaths every day.

 Among the leading causes of workplace fatalities were:

 - Falls, slips, and trips — 800 deaths

 - Contact with object and equipment — 722 deaths

 - Injuries caused by persons or animals — 703 deaths

 - Exposure to harmful substances or environments — 424 deaths